gabrielmittag/Bias-Aware-Loss/README.md

 python train_image_quality_synthetic.py
 ```

-The blurriness sigma and the image filenames are already stored in the csv files (e.g. iqb_train.csv)

 The script will plot a number of diagrams and images that can be turned off at the start of the script.
 For example, to turn off plotting of the results after every training epoch set "plot_every_epoch=False".
 Basic training options, such as learning rate, can be set in the "opts" dictionary.